gvwilson/thirdbit/_drafts/2023-01-19-sdxjs-code-generator.md

 these two representations are much more closely aligned, which makes this kind of metaprogramming much easier---once you get over the hurdle of typing in parse trees.
+As [noted yesterday][sdxjs_checker],
-Sixty years after Lisp syntax was first invented, and despite decades of use in education, the overwhelming majority of programmers still prefer not to do this.
+the overwhelming majority of programmers still prefer not to do this sixty years after Lisp syntax was invented and despite decades of use in education.
 I [used to believe][extensible] that programmers would one day switch from punchcard-compatible programming tools to ones that separated models from views, but I no longer expect to see that in my lifetime.